 - Reseal cleaned area.

 Jon-Don has a wide selection of mops and buckets, neutral cleaners, and even odor removal products that can help you remove a wide variety of stains from hard floors.
 For assistance in choosing the right product or in developing a maintenance program for your facility, please contact one of our Building Service Experts at 800-556-6366.

-Daily Clean's concentrated, general-purpose formula leaves no sign of streaks or haze.
-Low-foam and concentrated, it works best mixed 1–3 ounces per gallon; then apply with an automatic scrubber or mop for terrific results.
+Now infused with SenTec™ malodor counteractant technology, Daily Clean cuts through dirt, grime, AND odors!
+It leaves no streaks, haze, or residues.
+Low-foam and concentrated, it works best mixed 1–3 ounces per gallon.
+Apply with an automatic scrubber or mop for terrific results.

 - pH: 7.0–8.5

 - Dilute 1–3 ounces per gallon of water

 Unitex Ready Hard Surface Cleaner is a tile cleaner that chemically bonds to hard water residue, soap scum, body oils, and other problematic scum for easy, thorough removal.
 It's a great choice for shower stalls in health clubs.
 It also removes ice melt during winter months.

 - Designed to remove the worst soap scum

 Starting at: $11.90